 Reaching Agreement:

-- Adult’s statement: Let’s be honest, the ideal child’s statement, “I can wait for my turn and play with something else for now,” can spontaneously appear, or it might require lots of role-playing sessions.
+- Child’s statement: “OK, we will take turns.
+I’ll play first, then you.”
+Let’s be honest, this ideal child’s statement can spontaneously appear, or it might require lots of role-playing sessions.
 So, we will use this phrase until it catches on.

 Implementing the Plan: